Azure/azure-iot-sdk-c/doc/setting_up_vcpkg.md

     -Duse_prov_client=ON
 ```

 The `public-preview` feature allows you to build and install the azure-iot-sdk-c from a provided public-preview hash.
-The Ref hash used can be found in the [portfile.cmake](https://github.com/microsoft/vcpkg/blob/master/ports/azure-iot-sdk-c/portfile.cmake) file.
+The `REF` hash used can be found in the [portfile.cmake](https://github.com/microsoft/vcpkg/blob/master/ports/azure-iot-sdk-c/portfile.cmake) file.
 To access this feature, use the syntax: `vcpkg install azure-iot-sdk-c[public-preview]`.
 The following CMake flags will be set:

 ```
     -Dskip_samples=ON